mathewgomas-alfred/mathewgomas.io/reference_manual/create_new_document.rst

 In the top-most field of the :guilabel:`Dimensions` tab, from the Predefined drop-down you can select predefined pixel sizes and PPI (pixels per inch).
-You can also set custom dimensions and the orientation of the document from the input fields below the predefined drop-down.
-This can also be saved as a new predefined preset for your future use by giving a name in the Save As field and clicking on the Save button.
+You can also set custom dimensions and the orientation of the document from the input fields below the :guilabel:`Predefined:` drop-down.
+This can also be saved as a new predefined preset for your future use by giving a name in the :guilabel:`Save Image Size as:` input box and clicking on the :guilabel:`Save` button.
 Below we find the Color section of the new document dialog box, where you can select the color model and the bit-depth.
 Check :ref:`general_concept_color` for more detailed information regarding color.

 On the :guilabel:`Content` tab, you can define a name for your new document.
 This name will appear in the metadata of the file, and Krita will use it for